This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This keto jalapeño poppers recipe is also great because you can make it ahead.
 Make the filling and put together your baked jalapeño poppers up to a few days ahead.

-And as unlikely as it is that you’ll have leftovers (I mean, who is going to leave even a single one of these bacon cream cheese jalapeño poppers sitting on a tray?), you can just store them in an airtight container in the fridge and bake them to reheat.
+It’s unlikely that you’ll have leftovers (I mean, who is going to leave even a single one of these bacon cream cheese jalapeño poppers sitting on a tray?), but if you do, you can just store them in an airtight container in the fridge and bake them to reheat.

 To freeze the jalapeño poppers before baking, simply make them up, put them on a baking sheet lined with parchment paper and freeze them until solid.
 Just make sure your bacon bits are firmly anchored in the cream cheese mixture, so they don’t fall off.